Create a Free Growth.me AccountJoin for free

-For anyone interested in entrepreneurship and startups, you’ll hear this book recommended over and over again.
-There’s a good reason for that.
-Zero to One contains many fantastic ideas that can change how you view business and technology.
+If you’re interested in startups and entrepreneurship, than you’ll hear this book recommended over and over again.
+For a good reason—Zero to One contains countless fascinating ideas that can change how we view technology, business, and the future.

 Who is Peter Thiel?